acmesh-official/acme.sh/README.md

-# A acme Shell script: acme.sh
+# An ACME Shell script: acme.sh
-A acme protocol client in pure bash language.
+- An ACME protocol client written purely in Bash (Unix shell) language.
-Fully ACME protocol implementation.
+- Fully ACME protocol implementation.
-Simple, Powerful and very easy to use, you only need 3 minutes to learn.
+- Simple, powerful and very easy to use.
+You only need 3 minutes to learn.

-Simplest shell script for LetsEncrypt free Certificate client Pure written in bash, no dependencies to python or LetsEncrypt official client.
+- Simplest shell script for Let's Encrypt free certificate client.
+- Purely written in Bash with no dependencies on python or Let's Encrypt official client.
-Just one script, to issue, renew your certificates automatically.
+- Just one script, to issue, renew and install your certificates automatically.

-Probably it's the smallest&easiest&smartest shell script to automatically issue & renew the free certificates from LetsEncrypt.
+It's probably the `easiest&smallest&smartest` shell script to automatically issue & renew the free certificates from Let's Encrypt.

-NOT require to be `root/sudoer`.
+DOES NOT require `root/sudoer` access.

 Wiki: https://github.com/Neilpang/acme.sh/wiki